jbakse/site_builder/content/comp_form/parameters.md

 ::: .activity
 # Fictional Machines
   Begin designing a user interface for a fictional machine by considering which parameters you would expose.

+  1. Choose a machine from the list below.
+	2. Spend 6 minutes brainstorming possible parameters for your machine.
+	3. Choose a user from the list below.
+	4. Spend 3 minutes deciding which parameters to expose for your user.
+Choose exactly 3 parameters.
+	5. Spend 3 minutes naming your parameters, and defining the allowed values for each.
+	6. Present your machine, user, and chosen parameters to the class.
+You will have 2 minutes to present.

+## Machine Types
+A car

+Planet generator

+Grocery-shopping bot

+Internet surveillance front-end

+Genetic pet builder

+Love potion mixer

+Users

+## Users
+Users

+Daily user

+One-time user

+A child

+An [machine type] enthusiast

+Another machine

 :::

 ## 04<span>Globals as Interfaces</span>